-- 1. Review documents that address the situation syllabi, policies, and procedures, etc. - 2.
-Prayerfully consider the validity of the grievance. - 3.
-In keeping with Matthew 18, discuss the issue with the professor or administrator involved. - 4.
-If the issue cannot be resolved at this level, then the student should follow the Student Grievance Process as described below.
+- 1. Review documents that address the situation syllabi, policies, and procedures. - 2.
+Prayerfully consider the validity of the grievance. - 3.In keeping with Matthew 18, discuss the issue with the professor, administrator, or student involved. - 4.If the issue cannot be resolved at this level, then the student should follow the Student Grievance Process as described below.

 It is the policy of the seminary to evaluate seriously student grievances and either resolve the problems brought by the student or make appropriate recommendations to the appropriate office for such resolution.
-Procedures are established below for addressing student grievances in four sections: academic issues, administrative issues, accreditation issues, issues concerning sexual harassment, and honor code violations.
+Procedures are established below for addressing student grievances in six sections: student issues, academic issues, sexual harassment, administrative issues, accreditation issues, and honor code violations.